varun-gangadharan/statistics-for-strava/README.md

 ---

-<h4 align="center">Strava Statistics is a self-hosted web app designed to provide you with better stats.</h4>
+<h4 align="center">Statistics for Strava is a self-hosted web app designed to provide you with better stats.</h4>

 <p align="center">
   <a href="#-showcase">Showcase</a> •